dgchachlakis/MMSE-based-autocorrelation-sampling-for-coprime-arrays/README.md

 In this repo we implement the Minimum-MSE (MMSE) autocorrelation sampling approach for coprime array processing that was derived in [[1]](https://ieeexplore.ieee.org/document/8461676) under an angular distribution assumption.
-We compare the MMSE sampling approach with the existing selection and averaging sampling approaches with repsect to coarray autocorrelation matrix estimation performance.
+We compare the MMSE sampling approach with the existing selection and averaging sampling approaches with respect to coarray autocorrelation matrix estimation performance.

 ---